alphagov/publishing-e2e-tests/docs/jenkins-breaking-changes.md

    E2E tests is compatible with the old version of your application, don’t merge your change to E2E tests at this stage.

-4. Deploy your application change to production as you would normally, waiting for deployed-to-production to be updated.
+4. Deploy your application change to production
+      - for manually deployed apps, as you would normally do;
+      - for continuously deployed apps, repeat step 2. ii. by selecting the previous build and clicking “Rebuild”

+   Wait for deployed-to-production to be updated.

 5. Merge your E2E tests change into main branch.
 This will trigger the main build which also updates the test-against branch.
 Once test-against